NotTacoz/jacaranda/content/notes/AE/chemistry/testnotes/CAP2.md

 		- rapid state of change - constantly form, disappear and reform.
 1. Describe how dispersion forces arise in all substances, and explain how molecular shape, and number of atoms affect the strength of dispersion forces.
 2. Use knowledge of electronegativity to establish bond polarity.
+	- what is bond polarity?
+		- difference in electronegativity
-3. Use understanding of molecular shape, bond polarity and symmetry to establish and explain the polarity of molecules.
+1. Use understanding of molecular shape, bond polarity and symmetry to establish and explain the polarity of molecules.
-4. Describe how dipole-dipole forces arise, and explain how the relative size of a molecular dipole affects the strength of dipole-dipole forces.
+2. Describe how dipole-dipole forces arise, and explain how the relative size of a molecular dipole affects the strength of dipole-dipole forces.
 	- f
-5. Describe how hydrogen bonding arises, end explain why this special case of dipole-dipole bonding is so much stronger than other examples of dipole-dipole bonding.
+3. Describe how hydrogen bonding arises, end explain why this special case of dipole-dipole bonding is so much stronger than other examples of dipole-dipole bonding.
-6. Draw diagrams to show how all types of intermolecular forces occur between neighbouring molecules.
+4. Draw diagrams to show how all types of intermolecular forces occur between neighbouring molecules.
-7. Compare the relative strength of the types of intermolecular forces.
+5. Compare the relative strength of the types of intermolecular forces.
 	- order in strength?
-		- strongest is ion-dipole, but i dont think we need to know that.
+		- strongest is ion-dipole
 		- hydrogen bonding
 		- dipole dipole
 		- dispersion forces
-8. Use understanding of bond polarity, molecular shape and symmetry to establish the nature and strength of intermolecular forces present in a covalent molecular substance.
+6. Use understanding of bond polarity, molecular shape and symmetry to establish the nature and strength of intermolecular forces present in a covalent molecular substance.
-9. Explain how the physical properties of covalent molecular substances depend on the strength of intermolecular forces, including: a. melting and boiling point b. vapour pressure c. solubility in water and organic solvents
+7. Explain how the physical properties of covalent molecular substances depend on the strength of intermolecular forces, including:
+	- a. melting and boiling point
+		- trend?
+			- increases with intermolecular force strength
+		- why trend occur?
+			- because boiling point and melting point describes the energy required to break the IMF within molecules.
+		- what is the relation to different intermolecular forces?
+			- dispersion
+				- all molecules have dispersion forces, for molecules with only dispersion forces present, as dispersion forces increase in strength, so would boiling and melting point.
+			- dipole-dipole
+				- substances with dipole-dipole will have slightly higher melting + boiling point than substances of similar molecular size that can't interact this way
+			- hydrogen bonding
+				- substances with hydrogen bonding will have high melting + boiling points than substances of similar molecular size (that can't hydrogen bond)
+	- b. vapour pressure
+		- what is vapour pressure?
+			- tendency of substance to evaporate
+		- what is vapour pressure measured in?
+			- kPa
+		- how does a substance evaporate?
+			- it must escape the intermolecular forces keeping it in liquid phase.
+		- what does this mean?
+			- thus weak intermolecular forces = easily evaporate = high vapour pressure
+		- trend with temperature and evaporation
+			- all substances have greater temp > increase vapour pressure.
+			- why is this the case?
+				- high temp = higher avg molecular kinetic energies
+	- c. solubility in water and organic solvents
+		- usually strength of solubility needs to be **comparable in strength** for the solvent and the solute.
+		- this means that non-polar molecules, ie those with dispersion forces can be dissolved in other non-polar substances that also attract strongly by dispersion force.
+			- however these substances won't be soluble in polar substances whose molecules attract strongly by dipole-dipole forces.
+		- also the case for hydrogen bonding, where compounds that attract strongly by hydrogen bonding are extremely soluble in other compounds that also attract strongly by hydrogen bonding.
-10. Use understanding of intermolecular forces to explain patterns or relationships in melting and boiling points of covalent molecular substances.
+1. Use understanding of intermolecular forces to explain patterns or relationships in melting and boiling points of covalent molecular substances.
+	- what is it's melting and boiling point (relatively speaking?)?
+		- it is low to moderate
+	- why is that the case?
+		- only the weak intermolecular forces (dispersion) needs to be broken or overcome.
+		- weakly bonded lattice of molecules is easily disrupted by heat energy.
+		- strong covalent bonds are unaffected.

 RELATED
 - [T1W4L2](notes/AE/chemistry/lessonnotes/T1W4L2.md)